 On 7-8 April 2016, Beijing held the meeting of Senior Officials of counternarcotics agencies of the SCO Member States, the press service of the Ministry of Foreign Affairs of Uzbekistan said.

-A Council of the heads of the governments of the Commonwealth of Independent States (CIS) was held in Minsk, Belarus, on 30 May 2014, according to the press service of the Executive Committee of the CIS.
+Council of the Ministers of Foreign Affairs of the Commonwealth of Independent States (CIS) was held in Moscow, Russia, on 8 April.

 The Government of China announced restrictions on trade with North Korea in line with new United Nations sanctions on Pyongyang, according to local mass media.

 The economies of Europe and Central Asia (ECA) continue to face difficult headwinds in an increasingly complex and uncertain global economic environment, with short-term prospects differing substantially across countries, according to a new World Bank report.

 On 5-6 April 2016, Beijing hosted a meeting of Permanent Working Group of the SCO Member States on scientific and technical cooperation.